 At this point, we hadn’t heard of Zero Waste and yet the concept came quite naturally to our family.
 We started out by looking at our two bins: the non-recycling bin, and the recycling bin.
-We looked at all the items that were disposable and then replaced them with reusable ones.
+All the items that were disposable were replaced with reusable ones.
 We purchased washable cotton diapers and washable cotton wipes for the babies, and we even managed to purchase a baby cot, playpen, clothes and toys secondhand.

 It was an easy, mind clearing process and we embraced the space that we had reclaimed in our home from giving away things that we did not need, or like, and not buying anything that we couldn’t reuse or keep for a long time.
 We sold and donated more than half of our belongings and curated our home so we could live a less materialistic and more minimalist lifestyle.